aphyr/partitions-post/README.markdown

 > data loss, and manual intervention was required."

-This correlated failure caused widespread outages for clients relying on AWS).
+This correlated failure caused widespread outages for clients relying on AWS.
 For example, <a href="https://status.heroku.com/incidents/151">Heroku reported</a> between 16 and 60 hours of unavailability for their users' databases.